enigma-igm/civ-cross-lyaf/README.md

 ## Scripts

-This branch contains scripts that run on three different places:
+This branch contains scripts that enables to:

-pod: scripts that on [pod cluster in UCSB CSC](https://csc.cnsi.ucsb.edu/)

-igm: scripts that on [igm cluster in ENIGMA](http://enigma.physics.ucsb.edu/)

-code: scripts that on local computer

-The major differences are the path.
-Each folder contains CIV_lya_correlation.py, which is the main script of the project.
-It enables to:

 (1) Create Lyman-alpha and C IV forests with .fits files;